hikumar01/docker-rest-seed/README.md

 # Rest Server Seed
-This project is a simple C++ project in docker image.
-This has added boost support.
+This project is a simple HTTP server seed built using Boost.Beast and Boost.Asio libraries.
+It demonstrates handling HTTP requests and responses in a modern C++ environment.

 ## Prerequisites
 - C++17 compatible compiler
-- CMake 3.28 or higher
+- CMake `3.28` or higher
+- wget
 - Docker (optional, for containerized deployment)

 ## Building the Project